 Securing your computers and devices is key to protecting your business from scammers.
 Start by running a cybersecurity risk assessment to identify security strengths and vulnerabilities.
 If you have a dedicated IT staff, they can take the lead on your security audit.
 Otherwise, you can hire an external security consultant or company, or use the Department of Homeland Security’s Cyber Resilience Review and/or Cyber Hygiene Vulnerability Scanner.
 Learn more about these options here or from the SBA.

 From there, you’ll understand what security software and firewalls you should install on your servers, computers, and other devices.
 Security software can help you manage user access, protect data, and secure your systems from viruses, malware, and other security risks.
 Firewalls act as a shield that prevents cyber attackers from accessing your networks.

 All in all, your security plan should focus on both prevention and response.
 That way, you can protect your business from scams, and know what to do if you happen to fall for one.

 For prevention, you’ll want to follow the guidance outlined above, address any vulnerabilities you identify during your security audit, and train your staff on your security protocols so they’ll also know how to spot and prevent a threat.
 For response, you should file a report with the FTC, your state’s consumer protection office, and/or the local police—just don’t forget to provide any relevant emails, texts, receipts, and phone numbers to complete your report.

-If you’re looking for more financial flexibility as you implement new security measures, BlueVine can help.
+If you’re looking for more financial flexibility as you implement new security measures, Bluevine can help.
 Our solutions—which include financing, payments, and banking—are designed with your specific needs in mind.
-Open a line of credit for added financial security, manage and track payments, and earn 1.0% interest on a no-hidden-fee checking account.BVSUP-00005
+Open a line of credit for added financial security, manage and track payments, and earn 2.0% interest on a no-hidden-fee checking account for eligible accounts.BVSUP-00005